 Cell B3 of the following spreadsheet shows a simple example of how to calculate a time difference by subtracting the time in cell B1 from the time in cell B2.

-When you calculate a time difference in Excel, you probably want the result to be displayed as a time.
+When you calculate a time difference in Excel, you may want the result to be displayed as a time.

 The following spreadsheet shows a simple subtraction of two dates and times.

-In the example above, the date and time in cell B1 is internally represented by the number, 40562.875 and the date and time in cell B2 is internally represented by the number 40564.625.
-Subtracting these two numbers gives the result 1.75 which is Excel's internal representation for 42 hours 0 minutes.
+In this example, the date and time in cell B1 is internally represented by the number, 40562.875 and the date and time in cell B2 is internally represented by the number 40564.625.
+Subtracting these two numbers gives the result 1.75 which is Excel's internal value for the time 42 hours 0 minutes.

-Excel does not display negative times.
-Therefore if the result of your subtraction formula is a negative value, and the cell containing the formula has date or time formatting, the result will be displayed as a row of hashes (see below).
+Excel cannot display negative times.
+Therefore if the result of your subtraction formula is a negative value, and the cell containing this formula has date or time formatting, the result will be displayed as a row of hashes.